VinayakGawade0/kafka-streams/README.md

 ### 🔐 CORS Enabled
 The backend is configured with CORS to allow communication with the Angular frontend during development.

+## License

-MIT License @ Vinayak Gawade
+This project is licensed under the MIT License © Vinayak Gawade.